 We also have some presents for you.
 The first is this picture taken at the top of Kinder Scout, a moorland plateau and national nature reserve in the Peak District.
 To receive a high-resolution version of this image please drop us a line or sign up to our newsletter and we’ll send you a link to download it.

-The second is this list of 5 things you can do in Derbyshire during 2017 that are guaranteed to provide you and your business with a different perspective, new insight and a greater sense of well-being:
+The second is this list of 5 things you can do in Derbyshire next year that are guaranteed to provide you and your business with a different perspective, new insight and a greater sense of well-being:

 - Climb Kinder Scout: You’ve seen the picture, now climb the mountain.
 Walking up big hills is hard work, and this hike up Kinder Scout from Edale is no exception.
 Much of the route is along the Pennine Way, which makes things a touch easier, and all the effort is made worthwhile with stunning views from Kinder Scout.
 Stick to the paths!